TPM34A/ML_approaches_for_discrete_choice_analysis/README.md

 **Minimal requirements:**
 - A Python version installed (3.8 or newer)
+- An IPython (notebook) enviroment installed in your computer (Jupyter, VSCode or alternatives)
-- Basic skills in virtual enviroments* (*Only if you don't what to mix your current dependencies)
+- Basic skills in virtual enviroments (Only if you don't what to mix your current dependencies)

+### Steps
+- **Step 1:** Clone or download this repo to your computer (see **Step 1** on Colab section).
+- **Step 2:** Depends on if you would like to install the dependecies separate:
+  - **Step **If you want to create a virtual environment (venv), creates a venv and install the `requirements.txt` file in it.
+  - If not, open the Python notebook you would like to open, uncomment the two lines related to local set-up in your notebook and run